[?] Subscribe To This Site

 Elevation adjustable sliding arm and a pot receptacle stabilizing arm

-Availability: Can now be acquired from dealer in United States
+Availability: Can now be acquired from dealer in United States, sold here on this website.

 Pros and Cons: